IBM-Bluemix-Docs/watson-starter-kits/deploy-starter-kits/index.md

         ```
         {: pre}

 1. Set your API endpoint.
-Check the top right corner of your [IBM Cloud dashboard](https://console.bluemix.net/dashboard) to determine which of the following Regions your account is set to, then run the corresponding command to set your API Endpoint.
+In the menu bar on the top of your [IBM Cloud dashboard](https://console.bluemix.net/dashboard), find the IBM Cloud region that you are using, then run the corresponding command to set your API endpoint.

     - US South: